Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 - In this lab, we practiced creating logic gate diagrams from K-Maps.
 We worked more on solving the Two High-Bit challenge, from labs 5 and 6.
 We also tested two-level 16:4 priority encoders as well as 8:3 priority encoders, on our field-programmable gate array (FPGA) development board.

 ### Procedure
-- First we download the 7A-handout
+- First we downloaded the 7A-handout

 ### Results